lgp171188/launchpad/lib/lp/blueprints/doc/specification-branch.rst

     True

 A specification can be linked to a number of branches.
-For example, the Ubuntu media-integrity-check specifcation has a branch link:
+For example, the Ubuntu media-integrity-check specification has a branch link:

     >>> from zope.component import getUtility
     >>> from lp.app.interfaces.launchpad import ILaunchpadCelebrities